cartant/ts-action/README.md

 ### payload

-`payload` is a helper method indended to be used in constructing the options passed to the `action` method.
+`payload` is a method that's used to construct the options passed to the `action` method.
 To declare a payload, call it like this, specifying the type:

 ```ts
 action({ type: "FOO", ...payload<number>() });